Truncated trioctagonal tiling: Symmetry

 The dual of this tiling, the order 3-8 kisrhombille, represents the fundamental domains of [8,3] (*832) symmetry.
 There are 3 small index subgroups constructed from [8,3] by mirror removal and alternation.
 In these images fundamental domains are alternately colored black and white, and mirrors exist on the boundaries between colors.

 A larger index 6 subgroup constructed as [8,3*], becomes [(4,4,4)], (*444).
 An intermediate index 3 subgroup is constructed as [8,3⅄], with 2/3 of blue mirrors removed.

 Order 3-8 kisrhombille

 The order 3-8 kisrhombille is a semiregular dual tiling of the hyperbolic plane.
 It is constructed by congruent right triangles with 4, 6, and 16 triangles meeting at each vertex.

 The image shows a Poincaré disk model projection of the hyperbolic plane.

 It is labeled V4.6.16 because each right triangle face has three types of vertices: one with 4 triangles, one with 6 triangles, and one with 16 triangles.
-It is the dual tessellation of the truncated trioctagonal tiling which has one square and one octagon and one hexakaidecagon at each vertex.
+It is the dual tessellation of the truncated trioctagonal tiling, described above.